- Publication 514 - Introductory Material

 Foreign branch income, a new category beginning in 2018, consists of the business profits of a U.S. person that are attributable to one or more qualified business units (QBUs) in one or more foreign countries.
 Foreign branch income does not include any passive category income.
 See Internal Revenue Code section 904(d)(2)(J).

 Passive category income consists of passive income and specified passive category income.

 If you receive foreign source distributions from a mutual fund or other regulated investment company that elects to pass through to you the foreign tax credit, in most cases the income is considered passive.
 The mutual fund will provide you with a Form 1099-DIV or substitute statement showing the amount of foreign taxes it elected to pass through to you.

-General category income includes income from sources outside the United States that is not passive category income or does not fall into one of the other separate limit categories discussed later.
+General category income is income that is not section 951A income, foreign branch income, or passive category income or does not fall into one of the other separate limit categories discussed later.
 In most cases, it includes active business income and wages, salaries, and overseas allowances of an individual as an employee.
 General category income includes high-taxed income that would otherwise be passive income.
 See High-taxed income , earlier, under What is not passive income.